SConsul/Adversarial_Attacks/README.md

 |   0.2   |  0.1806  |
 |   0.25  |  0.1806  |
 |   0.3   |  0.0869  |

+Again, the larger episilon means that greater perturbations are allowed and so the worse of the model can perform.

+### Combating Adversarial Perturbations

 <p align="center"><img src="svgs/1c9552ba9b387ae14ce4c3cc119227ee.svg" align="middle" width="198.46529999999998pt" height="39.30498pt"/></p>